kunance/Campusly/README.md

-# To build and run the application:
+## To build and run the application:

-## -- Locally:
-   In angular directory:
+### In angular directory:
-        grunt build
+        - grunt build
-        grunt compile
+        - grunt compile
-        grunt watch
+        - grunt watch

-##    In express directory:
+###    In express directory:
         node app

-# Install mysql and sequelize-auto on your local machine globally to generate the ORM models to be used by Node code
+## Install mysql and sequelize-auto on your local machine globally to generate the ORM models to be used by Node code
 ```
 $ sudo npm install -g mysql
 $ sudo npm install -g sequelize-auto